hanyheggy/GIS/README.md

 # geoINFO

-geoINFO is a simple GIS engine written from scratch in C, Motif, X-Windows and DB2 on IBM RS/6000 UNIX machine running AIX 4.2, as it is written in the most popular open system tools, the migration process to any other UNIX/Linux platform is so simple ( just recompile the code ),  I have migrated it to RedHat 6.2 Linux easily !
+geoINFO is a simple GIS engine written from scratch in C, Motif, X-Windows and DB2 on IBM RS/6000 UNIX machine running AIX, as it is written in the most popular open source tools, the migration process to any other UNIX/Linux platform is so simple (just recompile the code), I have migrated it to RedHat Linux easily !

 geoINFO is designed so that we keep attributes data inside a database and load the graphics data only to RAM, then access attribute data on request.
-This makes it faster in data loading and can handle huge data (up to ram size).
+This makes it faster in data loading and can handle huge map data (up to ram size).

 What is geoINFO: